metabase/metabase/docs/exploration-and-organization/delete-and-restore.md

 ---
-title: Delete and recover items
+title: Delete and restore
 ---

-# Delete and recover items
+# Delete and restore

-Sometimes your questions, dashboards, or models outlive their usefulness.
+Sometimes your questions, dashboards, models, or collections outlive their usefulness.
 You can send outdated items to **Trash**.

 ![Move to trash](./images/move-to-trash.png)

-Items in **Trash** won't show up in search, and you won't be able to use them to create new questions and dashboards.
+Items in **Trash** won't show up in search (unless you use [advanced search filters](./exploration.md/#advanced-search) ), and you won't be able to use them to create new questions and dashboards.

 Moving items to Trash is not permanent: you'll be able to restore them to their original parent collection, or move them to another non-deleted collection.
 But if you'd' like to delete items permanently, [you can do that too](#permanently-deleting-items).